Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## Glossary

+**Ablation Analysis:** analysis where the value of an individual feature is computed by comparing it to a model trained without it.
+What might this engineer be concerned about?
+The engineer might be concerned about legacy and bundled features.

 **Artifact Lineage:** it describes all the factors that resulted in an artifact such as training data or hyperparameters used for model training.
 One can understand differences in performance or accuracy over several pipeline runs

+**Bundled Features:** are features that were added as part of a bundle, which collectively are valuable but individually may not be.

 **Cardinality:** refers to the number of values in a set.

+**Changes in the Distribution:** The statistical term for changes in the likelihood of observed values like model inputs.

 **Compulation:**